kelasweekend/wa-sockets/readme.md

 ## Feedback or Support

-If you have any feedback or support, please reach out to me at kelasweekend.id@gmail.com
+If you have any feedback or support, please contact me at kelasweekend.id@gmail.com If there is a code problem please do open issue page of my repository, I will immediately make repairs as soon as possible